 Step Six: Surround Yourself with Healthy People

 You may need to put some distance between yourself and those who continue to engage in the habit you are quitting.
-If you want to end a pattern of workaholism, for example, seek out people who have found a measure of work-life balance, for you will likely be influenced by their traits.
+For example, if you want to end a pattern of workaholism, seek out people who have found a measure of work-life balance; you'll likely be influenced by their healthier approach.